 The higher your savings rate is, the fewer years you need to retire.
 But it does not mean that it is not worth improving.
 If you save 50% of your income, you will need 16 years to retire.
 If you push to a 60% savings rate, you only need 12 years.
 By doing so, you are saving 25% of your time for retirement.

 Now, ideally, everybody would want to retire earlier.
 The first way for that is to increase the returns on your investment.

 Here is the same kind of graph but with different yearly returns after inflation:

 For low savings rates, increasing the annual returns makes a very significant difference.
-You can easily save many years out of your journey.
+You can easily retire many years earlier.

-In general, you should only take the risk that is appropriate for your situations.
+In general, you should only take the appropriate risk for your situation.
 Not everybody needs or wants the same amount of risk.
-To save years out of your journey, I would be cautious about taking too many risks.
+To retire earlier, I would be cautious about taking too many risks.